kubedos/kubedos/README.md

 KubeDOS talks to your target using plain SSH.
-For the Proxmox example, you want **passwordless SSH** working first.
+For the Proxmox example, you want **passwordless SSH** working first. it uses standard vm commands, allowing you to add to the base image, ie vlans, disks, ect.

 ### Generate an SSH key (if you don’t already have one)